GNSS Correction Sources

 For additional information on which external antenna to choose for your base station, please visit the Trimble GNSS Antennas web page or contact your SITECH Technology Provider or Trimble Marine Dealer.

-Trimble VRS is a Network Real-Time Kinematic (RTK) subscription service delivered via the Internet over a cellular network.
-Like the MSS services, VRS is ideal for construction sites where it is not practical to set up a base station, such as sites where there is no machine control or for initial reconnaissance tasks where a base station is not yet established.
-VRS does require an Internet connection at the rover.
-Utilizing Trimble VRS technology, centimeter level accuracy is available on demand, anywhere within the reference station network.
+Trimble VRS Now is a Network Real-Time Kinematic (RTK) subscription service delivered via the internet over a cellular network.
+VRS is ideal for construction sites where it is not practical to set up a base station.
+Utilizing Trimble VRS Now technology, centimeter level accuracy is available on demand, anywhere within the reference station network.
 It's highly cost effective and efficient, super convenient, simple to use, and, best all, it's always on.

 Trimble xFill runs seamlessly in the background, automatically bridging the gap if a user's RTK or VRS correction source is interrupted due to cellular signal disruption or loss of UHF radio connectivity.
 Trimble xFill is a satellite-delivered service that will maintain RTK precision for five minutes after the loss of an RTK correction stream.